-THE LONG GOOD FRIDAY is underrated but is nevertheless a classic of British crime cinema.
+THE LONG GOOD FRIDAY is underrated but is nevertheless a well-regarded classic of British crime cinema.

 A road movie with a fresh, personal spin, Callie Khouri won an Academy Award for her original screenplay for THELMA & LOUISE.

-Learn most from how Callie Khouri takes characters from one extreme to another, from housewife and waitress to criminals on the run, in an entirely believable story progression.
+What screenwriters can learn most from this screenplay is how Callie Khouri takes characters from one extreme to another, from housewife and waitress to criminals on the run, in an entirely believable progression.

 The genre’s ambivalence about law enforcement is also interrogated, with a truly corrupt, evil villain who nevertheless has believable motivations.
 It’s a simple story, as many Westerns are, but told in a compellingly dark and thrilling way.